wilfz/CLCL/README.md

 For clipboard formats set to be added in the filter, you can further set the size limit when adding to the history.
 Data exceeding the limit size will not be added to the history.

-If you set the clipboard format set to be added in the filter to "Do not save", it will not be saved to a file when CLCL is closed.
+If you set the clipboard format in the filter to "Do not save", it will not be saved to disk when CLCL is closed.
 For example, you can set it to add text and bitmaps to the history and save only the text.

 ## Window settings